 If you’re just starting to explore accessibility for your self-service kiosk project, we also recommend you check out our blog Make Your Self-Service Kiosk Accessible.
 There you’ll find insight into the positive impacts of showing consideration for the needs of customers with visual impairments.
 When you make your self-service kiosk accessible, it’s a win for your brand and a big win for prospective customers with a disability or neurodiversity.

-We also recommended five accessibility features included in SuperNova Kiosks by Dolphin that can help inclusion-minded businesses consider accessibility more closely.
+We also recommended five accessibility features included in Dolphin Kiosks by Dolphin that can help inclusion-minded businesses consider accessibility more closely.

 New legislation which will directly address kiosk accessibility is in the works across many countries.
 So the time to consider the future of your business’s accessibility is now.